Gclabbe/Gclabbe/README.md

 # @Gclabbe
+## 📫 How to reach me ... spaces injected to avoid trolls :(
+* chris - github @ sunshinelobby.com
+* 720  864  1012

 # 👀 I’m interested in Machine Learning / AI / Robotics / Computer Vision
 ## ...
 I have worked in all of these techs